What is an ionized calcium test?

 Normal levels of ionized calcium are different in adults and children.
 In adults, a level of 4.64 to 5.28 milligrams per deciliter (mg/dL) is normal.
 In children, a normal ionized calcium level is 4.8 to 5.52 mg/dL.

 If you have low levels of ionized calcium in your blood, it can indicate:

 - hypoparathyroidism, which is an underactive parathyroid gland

 - malabsorption of calcium

-- osteomalacia/rickets (softening of the bones, in many cases due to a vitamin D deficiency)
+- osteomalacia or rickets, which is a softening of the bones (in many cases due to a vitamin D deficiency)